Athlon projects college football's top 25 teams for 2018

 As evidenced by new coach Jimbo Fisher's $75 million dollar contract, Texas A&M is serious about upgrading its place in the brutal SEC West.
 While Fisher needs a few years of player and program development to push for the division title, immediate improvement from last season's 7-6 record is within reach.
 Fisher is one of college football's top quarterback gurus and has two promising signal-callers to work with in Nick Starkel and Kellen Mond.
 Starkel is more of a pocket passer and a better fit for Fisher's offense.
 Dynamic receiver Christian Kirk will be missed, but the cupboard isn't bare at this position.
 Sophomore Jhamon Ausbon is poised for a breakout year, and the coaching staff is counting on freshman Jalen Preston and fellow sophomores Camron Buckley, Klyde Chris, Kendrick Rogers and Roshauud Paul to contribute more in the passing game.
 The ground attack is in good hands with Trayveon Williams leading the way.
 The offensive line struggled with inconsistency last season and remains a concern headed into 2018.
 Fisher's best hire for his staff was Mike Elko as the program's new defensive coordinator.
 Elko, who previously oversaw defenses at Notre Dame and Wake Forest, should make an immediate impact on a unit that gave up 30.7 points a game last fall.
 The defensive depth chart was loaded with underclassmen last season, but that experience should pay off in 2018.
 The linebacker duo of Tyrel Dodson and Otaro Alaka is among the best in college football.
 Safety Donovan Wilson is back after missing 2017 due to injury.
 The schedule isn't easy.
 Texas A&M plays Clemson and Alabama in September and has road games against Mississippi State and Auburn.
 However, Fisher should make a difference in Year 1, helping the Aggies to improve throughout the 2018 season.

 The Horned Frogs return the fewest starters (nine) of any Big 12 team for 2018.
 However, that won't stop coach Gary Patterson's team from contending for a spot in the conference title game once again.
 TCU led the Big 12 in scoring defense last year, limiting opponents to just 19 points a game and 5.07 yards a play.
 This unit suffered key losses at each level but should still rank near the top of the conference.
 End Ben Banogu is poised to wreak havoc off the edge after accumulating 8.5 sacks last fall, while linebacker Ty Summers should be among the best in the Big 12.
+Northern Illinois graduate transfer Jawuan Johnson is expected to push for a starting job opposite of Summers, which should give Patterson one of the conference's top linebacker units.
 Finding a cornerback to start opposite of Jeff Gladney and replacing safety Nick Orr are the top offseason priorities for Patterson's defense.
+Defensive tackle Ross Blacklock suffered a torn Achilles in fall practice and will miss the 2018 season.
 The rebuilding effort is greater on offense, but just like the defense, there's a next wave of players ready to emerge.
 Sophomore quarterback Shawn Robinson made one start in relief of Kenny Hill last season, and the former four-star prospect is ready to take over the full-time job.
 Robinson has a talented group of receivers at his disposal, including sophomore Jalen Reagor, KaVontae Turpin and Jaelan Austin.
-The strength of the offense is a stable of running backs that features Darius Anderson (768 yards last season), true freshman Fabian Franklin and Sewo Olonilua.
+The strength of the offense is a stable of running backs that features Darius Anderson (768 yards last season) and Sewo Olonilua.
 The offensive line returns just two starters and is the biggest concern for Patterson's offense.
 A non-conference game against Ohio State provides a huge opportunity in Week 3 and key Big 12 contests against Oklahoma, Oklahoma State, Kansas State and Iowa State take place in Fort Worth.

 22. West Virginia